sgl-project/sglang/README.md

 ```

 ### Constrained Decoding
-Use `regex=` to specify a regular expression as a decoding constraint.
+Use `regex` to specify a regular expression as a decoding constraint.
+This is only supported for local models.

 ```python
 @sgl.function